PeterFarber/AO-Physics/docs/docs/examples/basic.md

 - The simulation environment is destroyed at the end to clean up resources.

 For more details on the AO Physics library and its components, please refer to the [AO Physics Documentation](https://peterfarber.github.io/AO-Physics/).

-This documentation provides a clear overview of the Lua example, breaking down each step and linking to the relevant documentation for additional information.